abruzzi/react-application-is-not-a-thing/readme.md

 };
 ```

-I understand that the code is a bit wild, so let me explain it to you.
-The code does quite a lot of different things in one place, I think it helps if I draw some lines and highlight these different parts.
+I understand that the code is a bit wild, so let me explain it to you by drawing some lines and highlighting the different parts.

 ![](images/payment-original-illustration.png)